alimehasin/node-starter/README.md

 ## The core components of an atom are

-1. Router
+1. Schemas
-2. Controller
+2. Service
-3. Validator
+3. Controller
+4. Router

+### Schemas

+Schemas are zod schemas that used to validate the incoming data

-4. Service
+### Service

+A service is an API between a atom and the database

+### Controller

+A controller control the logic of a atom, a controller may need **schemas** and/or **service**

 ### Router

 A router routes traffic to the desired function

-### Controller

-A controller control the logic of a atom, a controller may need **validator** and/or **service**

-### Validator

-A validator is function that validates the incoming data to ensure that the data is valid

-### Service

-A service is an API between a atom and the database

 ## Other files may be provided such as